jvieira96/42_philosophers/README.md

 - ✅ Avoiding **starvation** by tracking each philosopher’s eating times
 - ✅ Ensuring **precise timing**, even under CPU load
 - ✅ Keeping output **synchronized** to prevent mixed logs

-## 🧠 Key Takeaways

-This project gave me hands-on experience with **low-level concurrency**, strengthened my understanding of how **OS-level threads and synchronization mechanisms** work, and showed me how subtle timing and state issues can break a seemingly simple simulation.
-It also emphasized the importance of **deterministic behavior** in multi-threaded applications.

----

-Made with ⚙️ and 🧠 by [Your Name] — 42 [Your Campus]